 Cliff Palace Loop Trail (map): Park at the north end of the Chapin Mesa Museum parking lot.
 Follow the groomed trail to the Mesa Top Road and Cliff Palace Road intersection.
 Cross the Mesa Top Road and follow the Cliff Palace Loop road which will eventually loop back to the Mesa Top Road and Cliff Palace Road intersection.
 Lastly follow the groomed trail back to the museum parking lot.
 Due to its distance this trail is rated as moderate but the terrain is relatively flat.
 Numerous cliff dwelling viewpoints are available along the way.
 Total roundtrip distance is 6.5 miles.

 Snowshoeing Trail Locations

-Snowshoers must travel on the fresh snow (ungroomed surface) or on the groomed skate portion of the trails.
-As a courtesy to skiers do not snowshoe on the classic ski tracks.
+Snowshoers must travel on designated snowshoe trails, or fresh snow (ungroomed surface).
+If a groomed trail is designated as mixed use (snowshoe and ski) snowshoers must travel at the edge of the trail opposite the classic ski tracks.
 Classic ski tracks are set to the edge of the groomed trail and will have two parallel tracks about 8 inches apart running parallel with the groomed trail.
 Walking without snowshoes is not permitted on any groomed trails.
-All snowshoe trails will be marked with orange diamond markers on posts or trees.

 Morefield Trails (map): Park at the Morefield Campground Store for access to the following trails.
 The groomed trail begins between the store and the laundry mat, look for the trailhead register.
 Distances noted are after branching off the groomed ski trail.